Project Time: 5 weeks 50%

 • Animations: World of Warcraft and Warcraft 3

-• Gimp: Transparency layers to show team color
+• Gimp: Transparency layers and materials to show team color

 • Biturn: Tool for converting OBJ to MS3D